 Our position on assisted dying

 Hospice UK represents the community of more than 200 hospices across the UK.
-It’s not our role to either support or oppose a change in the law on assisted dying.
-Rather, our aim is to make sure the experience and expertise of our members inform this important national conversation.
+It is not our role to either support or oppose a change in the law on assisted dying.
+Rather, our aim is to make sure that the experience and expertise of our members informs the political process.

-We firmly believe that whatever decisions are made around assisted dying, there needs to be fair funding and equitable provision of palliative and end of life care across the UK.
-But for a number of reasons, notably a failure to fairly fund hospice care in line with population need, this is not currently the case.
+Whatever decisions are taken by parliament there needs to be a fair funding and equitable provision of palliative and end of life care across the UK.
+But for a number of reasons, notably a failure to fairly fund hospice care in Iine with population need, this is not currently the case.

 Below is current information from the different parts of the UK where there are currently active discussions about the possibility of a change in the law.